bugzilla/bugzilla/docs/en/rst/installing/email.rst

 This section corresponds to choosing a :param:`mail_delivery_method` of :paramval:`Sendmail`.

-XXX Do we still need this?
+.. todo:: Do we still need this?
 Why would anyone want to do this in 2014?

 Unless you know what you are doing, and can deal with the possible problems of spam, bounces and blacklists, it is probably unwise to set up your own